Easy sticky buns are made with a quick, made-from-scratch dough so you can have easy homemade sticky buns whenever you want them!

 Sticky bun filling uses less cinnamon than cinnamon rolls filling.
 Also, these buns are baked in a pan with the sticky topping underneath.

-Cinnamon rolls are topped with icing or cream cheese frosting.
+Cinnamon rolls are filled with more cinnamon-sugar mixture and are topped with icing or cream cheese frosting.

-They are best eaten when they’re fresh and warm.
-If you have leftovers, simply cover, and store at room temperature.
+Sticky buns are best eaten when they’re fresh and warm.
+If you have leftovers, simply cover, and store in an airtight container at room temperature.

 Easy Sticky Buns